GMC-Modding-Team/Community-Mod-Compilation-Deprecated/Documents/Updating_Legacy_JSON.md

 ```

 ---
-# type: CONTAINER
+## CONTAINER
+The current JSON standards for the `type` `"CONTAINER"` look like this:
-`type: CONTAINER` has been obsolete for a while now, and having it in JSON causes error messages.
-The following should easily remove any problems with `type: CONTAINER`:
+``type: CONTAINER` has been obsolete for a while now, and having it in JSON causes error messages.
+The following should easily remove any problems with `type: CONTAINER`:`

 ```regex
 "type": "CONTAINER"